ayushfreak/microkit/README.md

 ### Features

   - Maintains a common Logging Format across the API
-  - Give the flexibility to c
+  - Give the flexibility to the developer to use his own Log Format
   - Save developer's time to write the Logger Module

 ### Installation